Come Cryin' to Me

-"Come Cryin' to Me" is a song recorded by American country music group Lonestar and it was released in April 1997 as the first single from their second studio album Crazy Nights.
+"Come Cryin' to Me" is a song recorded by American country music group Lonestar, released in April 1997 as the first single from their second studio album Crazy Nights.
 The song reached the top of the Billboard Hot Country Singles & Tracks chart.
 The song was the band's second Number One hit, as well as the first single of their career to be co-written by then-member John Rich, who later left the band in 1998 to pursue a solo career.
 It was written by Rich with Wally Wilson and Mark D. Sanders.

 Content

-The song tells the story of a man who likes a woman due to a bad relationship.
+The song tells the story of a man comforting a woman who is in a bad relationship.
 The narrator exclaims that he will always be there for her as a crying shoulder when she needs someone to turn to.

 Music video

 The music video was directed by Roger Pistole, using The Mavericks What a Crying Shame video, and features Raul Malo lip syncing Richie McDonald's vocals.